Emmanuel Akwei Addo

-Emmanuel Nii Akwei Addo (10 September 1943 – 7 February 2017) was a Ghanaian lawyer and judge.
-He was Ghana's Solicitor-General at the Office of the Attorney-General from 1998 to 2002.
-Addo was nominated a Justice of the Court of Appeal in Ghana in 2002 by President John Kufuor and retired from the court in 2007.
+Emmanuel Nii Akwei Addo (10 September 1943 – 7 February 2017) was a Ghanaian Appeal court judge.
+He was nominated a Justice of the Court of Appeal in Ghana in 2002 by President John Kufuor and retired from the court in 2007.
+Previously, he was Ghana's Solicitor-General at the Office of the Attorney-General from 1998 to 2002.

 Early life and education

-Addo was born in Accra on 10 September 1943 to Emmanuel Addoquaye Addo and Rose Finola Addo (née Aryee).
+Emmanuel Akwei Addo was born on 10 September 1943 in Accra.
+His parents were Emmanuel Addoquaye Addo and Rose Finola Addo (née Aryee).

-Addo was enrolled at the Methodist Primary School in Koforidua and later Government Boys School in Kumasi between 1949 and 1957 for his elementary education.
-In 1958, he furthered his education at Accra Academy where he obtained the Ordinary level certificate in 1962 and Mfantsipim School where he obtained the Advanced level certificate in 1964.
-In 1965, he entered University of Ghana where he read the LLB programme, graduating in 1968.
-He studied at the Ghana School of Law and was called to the Ghanaian Bar in 1969.
+He had his elementary schooling at Methodist Primary School in Koforidua and Government Boys School in Kumasi between 1949 and 1957.
+He studied at Accra Academy from 1958 to 1962 and Mfantsipim School from 1962 to 1964.
+In 1965, he entered University of Ghana and studied law, graduating in 1968.
+After studies at the Ghana School of Law, he qualified as a lawyer in 1969.
 Addo studied at Emmanuel College, Cambridge for an M. A. in Public International Law received in 1978.